meeml0/dicom_to_png_converter/README.md

 Compatible with additional packages required to open JPEG Lossless compressed DICOM files.

+It employs real-time synchronization by checking the existing normalized and converted images in the output folder, preventing previously processed files in the input folder from being converted again; thereby saving time and reducing file clutter.

 Provides conveniences for running in Google Colab environment but also works on general Python interpreters.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------